MaxRoxburgh/MCP-webscraping/README.md

 # MCP-webscraping
 ---
-**Description:** This package set's up a basic web scrpaing pipline with integrated LLM's for search optimisation and website analysis
+**Description:** This package sets up a basic web scraping pipeline with integrated LLM's for search optimisation and website analysis

-**Purpose:** The purpose of this module is to compare hand built tools with integrated MCP
+**Purpose:** The purpose of this module is to compare hand-built tools with integrated MCP
 ---

 ## **Module architecture**